 Table of Contents

-Being involved in a car accident is a traumatic experience, but it can be more distressing when the at-fault party is a minor.
-It also brings complicated legal issues, as you can’t sue an underage party.
-If that’s the case, can you hold their parents liable instead for their child’s actions behind the wheel?
+Being involved in a car accident can be a traumatic experience, but it can be more distressing when the at-fault party is a minor.
+It also brings complicated legal issues.
+This is because you can technically sue a minor, but their parents or guardians are often the ones who may be held liable.
+If thatโs the case, can you hold their parents liable instead for their childโs actions behind the wheel?

 If a victim wants to pursue compensation, they may file a claim against the parents of the minor who caused the car accident.
-However, this situation isn’t straightforward and can involve several layers of liability.
-You need an experienced car accident lawyer to help you navigate your case.
+However, this situation isnโt straightforward and can involve several layers of liability.
+You may need an experienced car accident lawyer to help you navigate your case.

-Parents have legal responsibility over their minor children, which extends to their children’s actions and inactions.
+Parents have legal responsibility over their underage children, which extends to their childrenโs actions and inactions.
 If their child causes a car accident, the victims and their injury lawyers may name them in a claim.

 Specifically, parents can be held liable in these situations: